KastnerRG/Read_the_docs/docs/project8.rst

 1) Introduction
 ---------------

 In this project, we develop a binary neural network for MNIST digit classification.
-Binary neural networks only use -1s or 1s.
+Binary neural networks use only -1s or 1s for model weights and activations.
-The main goal of this project is to implement a neural network using XNOR and popcount operators instead of multiplication and summation.
+The main goal of this project is to implement a binary neural network using XNOR and popcount operators instead of multiplication and summation and optimize the design.

 2) Materials
 ------------
 The starter files for the project can be found at `bnn_project <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/project5_bnn>`_.

 The bnn_project folder contains:

+* python folder: Python example implementation

+  - dataset

+  - weights

- - python: this folder contains dataset, weights, and Python code that implements a BNN.
-The Python file implements the BNN_MNIST class, which is useful to understand how a BNN works.
+  - bnn_mnist.ipynb - This is example code that implements a BNN in Python and is useful for understanding how a BNN works.

- - hls: hls testbench  ==> This is where you are going to write your code
+* hls folder:

+  - bnn.cpp - The place where you write your BNN code.
+Currently, it only contains helper functions to help you unpack the input samples and model weights.

+  - bnn.h - header file

+  - bnn_test.cpp - test bench for each layer and final output

+  - script.tcl - Use this to create your project

- - README.md
+* README.md

+Target Board: xc7z020clg400-1

+Software: Vitis HLS 2022.2 (recommended)

+Clock Period: 10 ns or 100MHz

 3) Design Instructions
 ----------------------
 The Python code provides a functionally correct implementation of the BNN.
-The ``feed_forward_quantized`` function takes as input an MNIST image, executes the BNN, and outputs the classified result (a digit between 0 and 9.
+The ``feed_forward_quantized`` function takes as input an MNIST image, executes the BNN, and outputs the classified result (a digit between 0 and 9).

 The function that you must replicate in HLS is:

 .. code-block :: python3

     def feed_forward_quantized(self, input):